-If you are creating new Hazelcast instance with passing null parameter to Hazelcast.newHazelcastInstance(null) or just using empty factory method (Hazelcast.newHazelcastInstance()), Hazelcast will look into two places for the configuration file:
+If you are creating new Hazelcast instance by passing the null parameter to Hazelcast.newHazelcastInstance(null) or just using an empty factory method (Hazelcast.newHazelcastInstance()), Hazelcast will look in two places for the configuration file.

 - System property: Hazelcast will first check if "hazelcast.config" system property is set to a file path.
 Example: -Dhazelcast.config=C:/myhazelcast.xml. - Classpath: If config file is not set as a system property, Hazelcast will check classpath for hazelcast.xml file.